zeldin/o365auth/README.md

 https://github.com/AzureAD/microsoft-authentication-library-for-python)
 module for performing the actual token retrieval.

-The default client id and secret used are those of Thunderbird (so you will need to permit access by that client first), but it should be simple enough to replace them with those of your own client if so desired.
+The default client id and secret used are for "Marcus' OAUTH hack", you can replace them with those of your own client if so desired.

 Also included is a patch to the file `nnimap.el` of [GNUS](http://www.gnus.org/) to add a new `nnimap-authenticator`